dcsil/PropertySense/product_research/competitor_cuj.md

 **For Property Valuation Platforms (Product Improvements):**
 - Clearly communicate geographic limitations upfront (US vs Canada availability)
-- Improve Canadian address databases and coverage, especially for newer developments
+- Improve Canadian address databases and coverage, especially for newer developments and developments in more rural areas
 - Add photo-based valuation enhancement to differentiate from basic estimates
 - Provide clearer explanations of valuation methodology
-- Include property type-specific context
 - Offer confidence intervals and accuracy estimates rather than single-point estimates
 - Streamline onboarding and happy paths for buyers vs sellers

 **For Future Canadian Homeowners:**
 - Start with Canadian-specific platforms (Wahi, Zolo) rather than US-based tools
-- Have property tax and maintenance fee information readily available for condos
+- Have property tax and maintenance fee information readily available
 - Expect limitations with newer addresses or less-covered postal codes
 - Use multiple platforms and compare results for better accuracy assessment
-- Consider the speed vs accuracy trade-off – 5-minute estimates may lack nuance
+- Consider the speed vs accuracy trade-off – fast and simple estimates may lack nuance
 - Research recent comparable sales independently to validate automated estimates
-- Remember that condo valuations require different factors than house valuations
+- Remember that different types of property (house, condo) require different factors for valuations

 ## Highlights & Lowlights Table